stat456/stat456.github.io/index.md

 ##### Class Overview

-- Tuesday May 6: Project Presenations from 8:00am-9:50am
+- Tuesday May 6: Project Presentations from 8:00am-9:50am

 ---